-Histologics developed a medical fabric called Kylon®, comprised of fenestrated loops that create unique shaped hooks woven into nylon fabric.
-When applied to tissue with pressure, the hooks flex downward exposing the hook tip to the tissue face when rotated or agitated on the epithelial surface.
+Histologics developed a medical fabric called Kylon®, comprised of fenestrated loops that create uniquely shaped hooks woven into nylon fabric.
+When applied to tissue with pressure, the hooks flex downward, exposing the hook tip to the tissue face when rotated or agitated on the epithelial surface.
 Histological samples are both removed and stored inside the fabric.
-Thus, the fabric is a system comprising a tissue collection function resulting in a tran-epithelial biopsy sample, and a container that traps the dislodged tissue, which is stored on the device tip that is snapped free from the handle to be transported to the lab.
+Thus, the fabric is a system comprising a tissue collection function resulting in a transepithelial biopsy sample, and a container that traps the dislodged tissue, which is stored on the device tip that is snapped free from the handle to be transported to the lab.
 There is no need for the clinician to handle the specimen(s) or biopsy devices, reducing the risk of contamination during the procedure and assuring the lab technicians receive the entire dislodged sample for the Pathologist's analysis after processing.

-The multi-patented SoftBiopsy®, Soft K-Cot®, Soft K-Rette® and soon to be released new and improved Soft K-Bride® are distributed to physicians and licensed clinicians across the United States who continue to validate the quality, safety, and efficacy of the devices.
+The multi-patented SoftBiopsy®, Soft K-Cot®, Soft K-Rette®, and the newly improved SoftBiopsy®+D, are distributed to physicians and licensed clinicians throughout the United States.
+We continually validate the quality, safety, and efficacy of our devices.
 More clinical trials are forthcoming.
-Licensed clinicians who perform wound care interested in evaluating the product can obtain a sample upon request.
-Histologics will continue to develop and innovate new products and tissue based technologies to improve the level of care, improve the patient care experience, and help save lives, worldwide.
-Patent portfolio for the USA and abroad is available at USPTO.gov and other patent resources.
+Licensed clinicians who perform wound care and are interested in evaluating the product can obtain a sample upon request.
+Histologics will continue to develop and innovate new products and tissue-based technologies to improve the level of care, improve the patient care experience, and help save lives worldwide.
+The patent portfolio for the USA and abroad is available at USPTO.gov and other patent resources.